alwaysai/zmq-video-streamer/readme.md

-# Video Streamer
+# ZMQ Video Streamer
-This alwaysAI app performs realtime object detection and streams video and text data to a Flask-SocketIO server that can be located on another device.
+This repo has two parts: an alwaysAI computer vision app which performs realtime object detection and streams video via (ZeroMQ)[https://zeromq.org/languages/python/] to a Flask server, and the server to display the video stream in a browser.

 ## Setup
 This app requires an alwaysAI account.
 Head to the [Sign up page](https://www.alwaysai.co/dashboard) if you don't have an account yet.
 Follow the instructions to install the alwaysAI toolchain on your development machine.